ecielyang/SVM-for-Diabetes/README.md

 # SVM-for-Diabetes
-Support-Vector Machine applied in binary classification.
+Support-Vector Machine applied in binary classification based on R.
 The reduced model can clarify a Pimas Indians Diabetes patient with 78.84% accuracy.